Michael Rouse, Co-Founder/Executive Director

 Michael Rouse is the Executive Director and co-founder of ESF Summer Camps and the ESF Dream Camp Foundation and oversees all operations.
 Michael created the ESF camp programs at Greenwich Academy (Greenwich, CT), Lawrenceville School (Lawrenceville, NJ), Gilman School (Baltimore, MD), Georgetown Prep (Bethesda, MD) Haverford School (Haverford, PA), Episcopal Academy (Devon, PA), Montgomery School (Chester Springs, PA), Phillies Baseball Academy (PA, NJ, DE), and Philadelphia Union Soccer Schools (PA, NJ, DE).

 In 1998, Michael and his brother, Bill, established the first Dream Camp at Trinity College in Hartford, CT.
-In 2002, he founded the second Dream Camp at Girard College in Philadelphia, PA.
+In 2002, he founded the second Dream Camp at Temple University (formerly Girard College) in Philadelphia, PA.
 Michael is a graduate of Villanova University with a Bachelor of Science degree in Arts and Communication.
 He is also a graduate of the Disney Institute’s People Management, Customer Service, and Creative Leadership Programs.
 He has a Black Belt in Tang Soo Do karate from the Tang Soo Do Mo Doo Kwan Federation.
 Michael also competed on the professional tennis circuit for two years as an amateur.
 In 2004, Michael was inducted into the Villanova University Athletic Hall of Fame.
-Michael serves on the Board of Directors of The Vetri Foundation for Children, Girard College’s Board of Managers, and Acting Without Boundaries (AWB).
+Michael serves on the Board of Directors of The Vetri Foundation for Children, Temple University’s Board of Managers, and Acting Without Boundaries (AWB).

 Dan Swartz is the Site Director at Dream Camp at Trinity College.
 Dan has been a part of Dream Camp since the summer of 2003.
-He served as the Big Ten Conference Director for three years and has been the Site Director at Dream Camp for the last seven years.
+He served as the Big Ten Conference Director for three years and has been the Site Director at Dream Camp since 2006.

 Adah Gillon began her career with Dream Camp Trinity in 2010 as a Lifeguard and Swim Instructor.
 Over the next 6 years she moved through various summer roles that included: Counselor, Sports Specialist, and Day Camp Support.
 Upon graduation from Plymouth State University in 2011 she began teaching Physical Education at Annie Fisher Magnet School in Hartford for Pre-k through 5th grade and became a Mentor at the After School Program.
 In 2012, Adah became the after school program coordinator and worked in this role while she earned a Masters in Special Education from Central Connecticut State University.
 After earning her Masters, she taught K-8 Physical Education at New Beginnings Family Academy Charter School in Bridgeport.
 After teaching in Bridgeport, Adah moved back to the Hartford area to work with Dream Camp full time in 2016 as the Program Director.
 Dream Camp has become a second family to Adah over the years and there is nothing she is more passionate about.